-Our principal executive and administrative offices are located at an office complex in Baltimore, Maryland.
-We own part and lease part of this office complex.
-We believe that our current location will be sufficient for the operation of our business over the next twelve months.
-Our primary distribution facilities are in Glen Burnie, Maryland and Rialto, California.
+We lease our primary distribution facilities, which are located in Glen Burnie, Maryland and Rialto, California.
+Our Glen Burnie facilities include a total of 830 thousand square feet, with options to renew various portions of the facilities on dates ranging from December 2016 to September 2021.
+Our Rialto facility is a 1,200 thousand square foot facility with a lease term through May 2023.
 We believe our distribution facilities and space available through our third-party logistics providers will be adequate to meet our short term needs.
 We may expand to additional distribution facilities in the future.